Back to top

 4. Cheaper to run

-Heating and cooling a home can be expensive, so having a home with a smaller footprint positively affects your cash flow, which means that you could save more money when the electricity and gas bills come around each quarter.
+Heating and cooling a home can be expensive, so having a home with a smaller footprint means you could save money when the electricity and gas bills come around each quarter.

-When you retire you've now got more time to do the things you love.
-Downsizing gives you the chance to move closer a new location that suits your needs, whether that be closer to family, transport, your hobbies and interests, or health services.
-Perhaps your family has moved away from where you currently live, or you find yourself no longer near the facilities you need, or maybe you'd like a sea change - a move to a smaller home in a new area might be just what you need.
+Moving to a new place means you can choose to move closer to family, transport, services or the location that suits your needs.
+If your family has moved away from the area, maybe you find yourself no longer near the services you need, or perhaps you’d like a sea change – a move might be just what you need.

 Downsizing to a smaller home can help reduce your consumption.
 If there's no place to put it, you're much less likely to buy it.
 That means you may acquire less clothing, furniture and other goods.